TrainWeb.org Facebook Page

 Looking down on a mining camp.

-Rolling down the grade through the forest.
-Here came the most spectacular point on this railroad, the crossing of Devil's Gate Viaduct.
+Rolling down the grade through the forest before we came to most spectacular point of the journey.

-The train has reversed direction and headed down grade.
+The train had now reversed direction and proceeded down grade.

 Our engine, Georgetown Loop 80 ton switcher 1203, ex.
-Huckleberry Railroad, nee US Gypsum 1203, built by Porter in 1943, will now run around the train.
-Once that is complete, the train will be shoved east to complete the Georgetown Loop.
+Huckleberry Railroad, nee US Gypsum 1203, built by Porter in 1943, would now run around the train.
+Once that was complete, the train will be shoved east to complete the loop.

-We have now completed the Georgetown Loop and would head back up the grade to Silver Plume.
+The completion of the Georgetown Loop; we would now return up the grade to Silver Plume.

 Passing beneath the Devil's Gate Viaduct.